Freiberg subcamp: History of the camp

 In addition to Hana, at least two more babies were born during the transport to Mauthausen.
 The three survived, much later learned of each other, and met at a 65th anniversary memorial at Mauthausen.
-If there were other babies, their fate is unknown at this time.
-While all three mothers survived to old age.
-Only one is still (as of early 2012) living in England at age 95, frail but with a clear, lively mind.
+If there were other babies, their fate is unknown.
+All three mothers survived to old age; in early 2012, one was still living in England at age 95, frail but with a clear, lively mind.
 None of the three fathers survived the war.
-Of the approximately one thousand women who began in Freiberg, about one hundred twenty five were definitely accounted for as having survived to leave Mauthausen alive and their subsequent whereabouts known.
+Historians have found evidence that of the approximately one thousand women who began in Freiberg, about one hundred and twenty five definitely left Mauthausen alive.
 Possibly double that number actually survived, but starvation, disease and cold conditions claimed the majority.

 The American soldiers (most from Patton's 3rd Army, mainly of the 11th Armored Division (Thunderbolts)) who liberated Mauthausen on May 5, 1945, were unprepared for what they found, but they quickly moved to help the sick and wounded.
-One young medic, Leroy Petersohn, age 22, a newspaper employee back home in Aurora, Illinois, not only provided medical help and supplies, but some exceptional documentation.
-Within a week of arriving at Mauthausen he got use of a typewriter and extensively wrote his observations.
+One young medic, Leroy Petersohn, age 22, a newspaper employee back home in Aurora, Illinois, not only provided medical help and supplies, but also some exceptional documentation.
+Within a week of arriving at Mauthausen he got use of a typewriter and made an extensive record of his observations.
 He also took numerous pictures and later gathered documents and artefacts.
 He gave valuable eyewitness testimony for people who had doubts about the facts of the concentration camps.
-Petersohn, members of his family and numerous members of the "Thunderbolts" befriended survivors of Mauthausen and formed a special lifelong bond.
-Petersohn died in 2010, but he has touched many lives in a quiet, heroic way.
+Petersohn, members of his family and many members of the Thunderbolts befriended survivors of Mauthausen and formed a lifelong bond with them.
+Petersohn died in 2010, but he touched many lives in a quiet, heroic way.
 His writings and memorabilia are some of the clearest eyewitness reports touching on the above subjects.
 There were many thousands of prisoners at the Mauthausen liberation.
 This is just about the women transported from Freiberg.

 Female SS guards, some of whom were recruited from the Freiberg area and some of whom came with the prisoners from Auschwitz, supervised the women.
 SS Unterscharfuehrer Richard Beck was in command at the camp and oversaw 27 SS Unterfuehrer and SS men, in addition to the females guards.

 After work was halted on March 31, 1945, the prisoners at Freiberg were left on their own in the barracks.
 Food rations were reduced.